 Like Corning, the $173 million GPO Federal Credit Union in New Hartford, N.Y., also brought back its residual financing program after a nearly five-year hiatus, said Gary Roback, vice president of member service.
 After offering the service a decade ago, it fell by the wayside.
 In the first quarter of 2010, GPO decided to give it another go with AIG and the re-entry has paid off.

 “Just in the last year, from the first quarter of 2011 to 2012, activity on indirect has tripled in volume” Roback said.
 “We’ve seen some decent activity on used cars.”

 One of the challenges in GPO’s market is finding good inventory, Roback said.
 Despite success with residual financing, the credit union’s competition from community, regional and national banks as well as other credit unions has been a factor.

-“We have competitive rates, but there’s always someone else low balling,” Roback said.
+“We have competitive rates but there’s always someone else low balling,” Roback noticed.

 Years ago, some credit unions suffered financial hardships and as a result, tighter regulatory guidelines with their indirect lending programs.
 To this day, some acknowledge that it is still a struggle to establish long-term relationships with members who sign on through the indirect route.

 Competition will also continue to be a factor.

 “We’re competing with Allied Bank and captive finance companies and in some cases, we can’t compete because of the high residual values,” Merrihew said.